-2.1 Framework
+0 2.1 Framework

-- 75 ARGO comprises metadata of study sites with greenhouse gas measurements from various observational platforms (Fig. 1) at high northern latitudes.
+ARGO comprises metadata of study sites with greenhouse gas measurements from various observational platforms (Fig. 1) at high northern latitudes.
 The metadata consolidates basic information about location of the sites and their characteristics, measurement period, contact information, and links to scientific publications, published datasets, and repositories (Table 1).
-Further definitions of compiled data specific to each observational platform are given separately.
-The with the full list of parameters included in ARGO for each observational platform are given in Tables A1 to A5.
-With the help of ARGO, users can easily find out what type of greenhouse gas observations have been conducted where, in which years and by whom, and can - address various questions related to high northern research sites.
-Information on different spatio-temporal and methodological categories is represented in ARGO: - Study domain: This meta-dataset comprises sites within the borders of the Arctic polar region (Meredith et al., 2019), which primarily encompasses the Arctic biome and those parts of the boreal biome that are characterised by cryosphere elements such as permafrost and persistent winter season snow cover.
-The delineation of the domain has been defined somewhat flexible flexibly on purpose, allowing to include also sites further south and outside of this core domain due to their importance for overcoming for the inclusion of more southerly sites to reduce data gaps for specific regionsor biome types certain biomes and regions, as further outlined in Section 3.
+Further definitions of compiled data specific to each observational platform are given separately, with the full list of parameters included in ARGO for each observational platform given in Tables A1 to A5.
+With the help of ARGO, users can easily find out what type of greenhouse gas observations have been conducted where, in which years and by whom, and can address various questions related to high northern research sites.
+Information on different spatio-temporal and methodological categories is represented in ARGO:

+- Study domain: This meta-dataset comprises sites within the borders of the Arctic polar region (Meredith et al., 2019), which primarily encompasses the Arctic biome and those parts of the boreal biome that are characterised by cryosphere elements such as permafrost and persistent winter season snow cover.
+The delineation of the domain has been defined somewhat flexibly on purpose, allowing for the inclusion of more southerly sites to reduce data gaps for certain biomes and regions, as further outlined in Section 3. - Land cover: We categorise the ecosystem types represented by a study site as barren, cropland, forest, grassland, lake, ocean, reservoir, river, shrubland, tundra, urban, and wetland based on the associated publications or input from site operators and researchers.
+The lake category includes ponds and puddles, while the river category includes streams, ditches and canals.
+Where multiple ecosystem types apply to a site, we list all of them.